LeonPupier/Mensible/README.md

 ```
 You are now ready to use Mensible!

+> **Warning**:
-##### ⚠️ *Warning, download the releases and do not clone the repo.
+> *Download the releases and do not clone the repo.
 It is a working tool in perpetual improvement.
 You expose yourself to bugs and instability (Except if you want to hunt bugs).*

 ### Gallery
 | _`Home page` state at the opening, base on version 1.5.3_